 African culture is a passion Janine holds close to her heart.
 She applies her educational knowledge, African studies and her love of Senegalese culture, with the expertise in African music, story-telling and art of the Griot culture Karim brings to the organisation.
 They both share their art with dedication and enthusiasm.

-Janine, our 'Agida Talks' facilitator, believes communication builds confidence and she is a great advocate of breaking down barriers in life, to enable people from all walks of life to have their say in a respectful, confident and empowering way.
+Janine believes communication builds confidence and she is a great advocate of breaking down barriers in life, to enable people from all walks of life to have their say in a respectful, confident and empowering way.
 Drawing on and bringing her wealth of experience to Agida, she is experienced in devising programmes of education and syllabuses in Communication, Citizenship, Drama, English Language and Literature, and African Griot Culture, Janine remains ever the perpetual learner, learning something new each day from the privilege of working with children and people from all backgrounds.
+She believes Agida's African workshops are perfect to eliminate barriers and aid self-esteem, fulfillment and happiness.

 Janine is continuing to enjoy her work with The English Speaking Board, an awarding body, offering examinations in communication, debating, employability and interview skills, examining and moderating, and combines this with her ever expanding role and work with Agida.
 Other clients include: Young Enterprise at University of Chester, Liverpool John Moore’s University, University Centre at Blackburn College, Liverpool Hope University and Edge Hill University.